Roku sees first-quarter revenue above estimates

-April 13 (Reuters) - Roku Inc on Monday reported preliminary first-quarter revenue above analysts’ estimates as the video streaming device maker added more users during the coronavirus pandemic that has kept people indoors.
+(Reuters) - Roku Inc (ROKU.O) on Monday reported preliminary first-quarter revenue above analysts’ estimates as the video streaming device maker added more users during the coronavirus pandemic that has kept people indoors.

 The company also said here it was withdrawing its full-year financial outlook due to the economic uncertainty arising from the COVID-19 pandemic.